iankohdes/examining-one-anime-episodes-subtitles/README.md

 For this test project, we retrieve subtitles for the first episode of [_Psycho-Pass_ (season 1)](https://en.wikipedia.org/wiki/Psycho-Pass), available on `jimaku.cc`.
 [This is the download link.](https://jimaku.cc/entry/1407/download/Psycho-Pass.S01E01.WEBRip.Netflix.ja%5Bcc%5D.srt)

 [Wikipedia](https://en.wikipedia.org/wiki/Psycho-Pass) describes _Psycho-Pass_ as a ‘cyberpunk psychological thriller’ set in a dystopian Japanese society.
-The series is particularly violent (I would venture to say that it’s needlessly so) and doesn’t contain much – or any – of the exaggerated speech patterns that Japanese anime series are known for.
+The series is particularly violent and, being rather serious (or depressive?) in tone, doesn’t contain much of the exaggerated speech patterns that Japanese anime series are famed for.

-Perhaps there might be _some_ of such speech from the protagonist in the first episode, as she’s a rookie, but – mild spoiler alert here – as the series progresses, and in the latter series, all that new-hire joy is replaced by a brooding seriousness.
+Perhaps there might be _some_ of such speech from the protagonist in the first episode, as she’s a rookie, but – mild spoiler alert here – as the series progresses, and in the latter series, all that new-hire enthusiasm is replaced by a brooding seriousness.
 Quite similar to real life, then.

 ## Structure of a subtitle file